alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - Reference data from other resources using syntax like `data.aws_ami.example.id`

 ### Code Block Provider
+- A plugin that Terraform uses to interact with a cloud provider or other infrastructure service
 - Multiple providers can be configured using the alias parameter
 - `required_providers` acts as a traffic controller for infrastructure tools
 - AWS provider minimum version: ~> 5.36.0